tlacaelel666/model_toy/README.md

 $$\hat{O}_n = \cos(\pi n) \cdot \cos(\pi \phi n)$$

 This creates a "Laminar Flow" of probability, resulting in a distinct bias (approx **88% vs 12%**) rather than maximum entropy (50/50), simulating a noise-resistant quantum channel.
+Manifest: 88.00%, Hidden: 12.00% (normalization in 1-6 subset)

 ---